alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 {% slide_image :deck => "sans_io", :slide => 23, :alt => "Output from a test suite, showing 100% line and branch coverage for every file." %}

-One example: this is the test suite for hyper-h2, an HTTP/2 parsing library in Python.
+One example: this is the test suite for [hyper-h2](https://github.com/python-hyper/hyper-h2), an HTTP/2 parsing library in Python.
 This ran 1500 tests in barely half a minute.

 That gives us a very high degree of confidence in this code.
-It's been tested very thoroughly, and several of these tests are tests using Hypothesis (a property-based testing library which runs hundreds of examples for each test), so realistically you're getting closer to two or three thousand test cases here, all checking that this code is behaving correctly.
+It's been tested very thoroughly, and several of these tests are tests using [Hypothesis](https://github.com/HypothesisWorks/hypothesis) (a property-based testing library which runs hundreds of examples for each test), so realistically you're getting closer to two or three thousand test cases here, all checking that this code is behaving correctly.
-This is a level of coverage that's difficult to achieve if you mix I/O and logic.
+This is a level of coverage that's hard to achieve if you mix I/O and logic.